What Those Looking to Hire Business Analysts Should Do to Enhance their Business Analysis with the Power of Big Data

-Just like the conventional Business Analysis, BI analysis kicks off with the Business Understanding stage and follows the bulk of the overall structural pattern of the former, while adding to it any existing data flows that the Business Intelligence Analyst, who is working on the project, reckons to be of relevance.
+Just like the conventional Business Analysis, BI analysis kicks off with the Business Understanding stage and follows the bulk of the overall structural pattern of the former.
+It adds to this pattern any existing data flows the Business Intelligence Analyst, working on the project, considers to be of relevance.

 After the various kinds of data are merged and this data is prepared for the analysis, Deep Understanding and Machine Learning algorithms are applied to it.

 These Deep Understanding and Machine Learning algorithms allow one to derive valuable future-related business insights.
-Enhanced with the knowledge of the company’s past and current business needs, identified using conventional BA techniques, these insights can give you the most powerful leverage ever for reaching such immensely important business goals, as a significant increase in sales, a desired market expansion, the hiring of some hard-to-find personnel in time, or a cost reduction you’ve not been able to achieve otherwise.
+Enhanced with the knowledge of the company’s past and current business needs, — identified using conventional BA techniques, these insights can give you the most powerful leverage ever for reaching an array of immensely important business goals.
+These goals can include achieving a significant increase in sales, expanding one’s market, hiring some hard-to-find personnel in time or attaining a cost reduction you would not be able to attain otherwise.

 BIA can extend the insights, derived using the conventional Business Analysis, at, virtually, any point in the BA cycle.

-For example, a lender that has trouble promoting their home loans or is not happy with the costs involved, can review and enhance the initial customer clustering their promotion campaign has been based on using Machine Learning.
-This will allow them to include several more diverse criteria and achieve the results that will turn the tables on them.
+For example, a lender that has trouble promoting their home loans or curbing the costs involved, can review and enhance the initial customer clustering their promotion campaign has been based on using Machine Learning.
+This will allow them to include several more diverse criteria and achieve results that will turn the tables on them.

-Similarly, the lender can use ML and other Data Science techniques to achieve a decisive difference in some other business areas where they want to achieve improvements through the use of Business Analysis.
+Similarly, the lender can use ML and other Data Science techniques to achieve a decisive difference in some other business areas they want to improve using Business Analysis.

 What Are the Deliverables of Business Intelligence Analysis?

-The deliverables of BI analysis are easy to use and they can, often, be easily updated at intervals and used over extended periods of time to ensure continuous improvement.
+The deliverables of BI analysis are easy to use.
+They can, often, be easily updated at intervals and used over extended periods of time to ensure continuous improvement.
 These deliverables include actionable insights and predictions (for instance, in the form of diagrams) and regulatory impact conclusions (i.e. instructions, bearing on what needs to be done in relation to this insight or prediction).

 Who Can Perform Qualified BI Analysis and What is the Minimum Required Composition of a BIA Project Team?

-The working arrangement would then look as follows: the Business Intelligence Analyst performs the conventional Business Analysis while also identifying the problem areas that, as they deem, can be influenced positively through the use of Data Science techniques.
-The BI Analyst also creates some initial models that can be applied to derive the corresponding actionable insights (incidentally, it will also be the responsibility of the Business Intelligence Analyst to interpret all the model-produced analysis results throughout the project’s lifecycle).
+The working arrangement would then look as follows: the Business Intelligence Analyst performs the conventional Business Analysis, while also identifying the problem areas that can be influenced positively by using of Data Science techniques.
+The BI Analyst also creates some initial models that are then used to derive the corresponding actionable insights (incidentally, it will also be the responsibility of the Business Intelligence Analyst to interpret all the model-produced analysis results throughout the project’s lifecycle).

-Along with the required data, the Data Scientist receives from the Business Intelligence Analyst a list of the issues to be resolved and project goals to be achieved.
+In addition to the required data, the Business Intelligence Analyst provides the Data Scientist with a list of the issues to be resolved and project goals to be achieved.
 They apply the created data models to the project data using such Data Science techniques, as decision trees, logistic regression or neural networks.

 However, if your project is a larger-scaled one, the above two roles are unlikely to suffice.
-In this case, the project will also require the involvement of a Data Engineer, - a programmer with a very good grasp of SQL and databases.
+In this case, the project will also require the involvement of a Data Engineer, - a programmer who has a very good grasp of SQL and databases.

 What Technical Means Are Required to Implement and Perform BI Analysis?